ARTFL-Project/text-pair/README.md

 -   `timeSeriesIntervals` defines the time intervals available for the time series functionnality.

 Once you've edited these fields to your liking, you can regenerate your database by running the `npm run build` command from the directory where the `appConfig.json` file is located.

+Built with support from the Mellon Foundation and the Fondation de la Maison des Sciences de l'Homme.